Data lifecycle management

 Ali Hamidi, Co-Founder & CTO, Meroxa

 • Optimization.
-It’s also critical for us at this first stage of DLM to create unified approaches and templates for data extraction processes to save time on collecting raw data.
-This way we can also simplify and accelerate the onboarding of new specialists to similar projects.
+It’s also critical to create unified approaches and templates for data extraction processes to save time on collecting raw data.
+This way, we can also simplify and accelerate the onboarding of new specialists to similar projects.

 • Data accessibility.
 We request access to all critical data sources and datasets so we have all the data we need to move to the next DLM stage.